Rhubarb Wine Recipe: Light, Pink and Sweet

 If you like rose wine, then you need to stop what you’re doing, head to your local market, buy as much rhubarb as you can carry, and start making your own rhubarb wine by following this recipe.

-But perhaps the best thing about rhubarb wine is just how easy it is to make (make sure you also check out our list of 17 other homemade wine recipes).
+But perhaps the best thing about rhubarb wine is just how easy it is to make.

 This is one of the most accessible and forgiving fruit wines on the planet.
 Rhubarb is so easy to grow that there’s probably a few stems already lurking in your garden without your knowledge, but if you don’t have access to the fresh stuff you can just pick some up from the market.